smabuk/ConsoleGames/README.md

 	-d | --dict  <filename>  Specify a dictionary
 	                         <filename> should be a file with valid words - 1 per line
-	-t | --timer <secs>      Set the countdown timer length in seconds (default 180) -v | --verbose           Display valid paths as you type the words
+	-t | --timer <secs>      Set the countdown timer length in seconds (default 180) --verbose           Display valid paths as you type the words

 ### Gameplay
 Type the word you want to add and then press the `Enter` key.